asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Climate finance in developing countries (with Komla Dzigbede)

-Financing for Indonesia's New Capital (with Thomas Pepinsky)
+Financial and political dimensions in Indonesia's new capital (with Thomas Pepinsky)